Zaki-1052/Yeast_MSA/README.md

 - Network analysis approaches for genomic data
 - Functional impact prediction models
 - Ergosterol pathway biochemistry and regulation
+- Sterol biochemistry and yeast membrane adaptation
+- Hierarchical conservation models in essential pathways
+- Regulatory mechanisms in pathway adaptation
+- Environmental stress response in unicellular organisms

 ---

 *Note: This documentation provides a comprehensive overview of the Yeast MSA project, including its purpose, methodology, results, and future directions.
-For detailed results from each analysis module, please refer to the corresponding files in the analysis/ directory.*
+For detailed results from each analysis module, please refer to the corresponding files in the analysis/ directory and results/sterol_analysis/ for sterol profile findings.*